 In the view below, the Remaining Availability and Cost fields have been added.
 The G. C. Procurement resource is assigned 80 hours to the project.
 He is also showing availability of 4 hours per day during the timeframe shown.
 The task “Obtaining building permits” is showing a 50% or 4 hours per day assignment.
-At his standard rate, it will cost the project $400.00 per day.
+Using the resources standard rate, the daily costto the project will be $400.00 per day.